brandur/sorg/content/fragments/murakami-paris-review.md

 > **Murakami:** When I’m in writing mode for a novel, I get up at four a.m. and work for five to six hours.
 In the afternoon, I run for ten kilometers or swim for fifteen hundred meters (or do both), then I read a bit and listen to some music.
 I go to bed at nine p.m.
 I keep to this routine every day without variation.
 The repetition itself becomes the important thing; it’s a form of mesmerism.
 I mesmerize myself to reach a deeper state of mind.
 But to hold to such repetition for so long—six months to a year—requires a good amount of mental and physical strength.
 In that sense, writing a long novel is like survival training.
 Physical strength is as necessary as artistic sensitivity.

 I reread this last night and made an effort to try the Murakami system today.
-I did successfully set an alarm for 4 AM (that counts for _something_ right?), but didn't manage to drag myself out of bed until 5, although compared to my usual baseline, I'll take it.
+I did successfully set an alarm for 4 AM (that counts for _something_ right?), but didn't manage to drag myself out of bed until 5.
+Not on target, although compared to my usual baseline, I'll take it.
 10 km run still and afternoon jazz still TBD.

 Joking aside, there's a lot to be said here about the level of discipline it takes to produce such a comprehensive body of work.
 The quote above came out after the interviewer asked Murakami about writing and revision timelines: